 Q. What does it mean when your boyfriend is always texting other girls but doesn’t tell you?

 A: It may be that he has lots of female friends but it’s the fact that he doesn’t tell you that is suspicious unless you are very jealous and possessive and he is too afraid to tell you.

 How do you know he is always texting other girls – are you checking his phone without him knowing?

 If it were me, I’d be asking what he’s up to because, on the face of it, it sounds like there are other girls in the picture.

 Q: How do I show my boyfriend that I want to be a bigger part of his life?

 We’ve been dating for around 8 months.
 We’re both divorced and we both have some issues opening up but it’s clear we have a connection.
-Lately we’ve been seeing less of each other, and when we do we don’t go out.
-In the beginning we met family, did a lot together, now he always seems to have an excuse – too buy with work etc.
+Lately, we’ve been seeing less of each other, and when we do we don’t go out.
+In the beginning, we met the family, did a lot together, now he always seems to have an excuse – too busy with work etc.